 - Monday, March 5th, 2018 -

-Stiles stands in his kitchen dressed in a pair of pale-blue boxer-briefs and one of his dad's old red T-shirts.
+Stiles stands in his kitchen dressed in a pair of pale-blue boxer-briefs and one of his dad's old black T-shirts.
 He watches the tiny flame of a birthday candle flicker in the breeze from the open window above the sink.
 He feels nothing, the tiny cupcake he'd made himself for the occasion failing to inspire any sort of emotion in him, positive or otherwise.
 He'd take anything at this point, anything to reinvigorate him, but experience has taught him that he'll feel this way for the rest of the day, just like he has every single year since his dad was killed in the line of duty.

 At 23-years-old, Stiles Stilinski has no friends.
 He has no relatives.
 He is completely alone, as he should be.